Most of the time I don’t have any issues with git’s

 git check-ignore.
 You pass it files on the command line, and it tells you if they’re ignored or not, and why.
 Sounds pretty perfect right?
 I won’t give you a run down of all the options, as the man page is surprisingly readable (especially for a git man page!).
 However the 30-second version is

 git check-ignore --verbose --non-matching <filepath to check>:

-$ echo "b" > .gitignore $ # a is a file that would be matched $ git check-ignore --verbose --non-matching a :: a $ # b is a file that would be ignored $ git check-ignore --verbose --non-matching b .gitignore:1:b b
+$ echo "b" > .gitignore $ # a is a file that would not be ignored $ git check-ignore --verbose --non-matching a :: a $ # b is a file that would be ignored (matched) $ git check-ignore --verbose --non-matching b .gitignore:1:b b